Skip to main content

 Industry Snapshot

-Georgia’s fabricated metal companies manufacture everything from building materials to metal cans to composites used in transportation equipment and jewelry.
-Fabricated metal manufacturers seeking to expand or locate in Georgia can rely on the state’s robust and growing manufacturing and construction industries to drive demand for their products.
+Georgia’s metal companies manufacture everything from building materials to metal cans to composites used in transportation equipment and jewelry.
+Metal manufacturers seeking to expand or locate in Georgia can rely on the state’s robust and growing manufacturing and construction industries to drive demand for their products.

 Top sectors include: